Barriers to organisational change management

 Read more about the importance of communication in change management.

 Certain factors may nurture a business atmosphere that is conducive to change.
-For example, strong leadership team, the culture of continuous improvement and motivated staff.
-However, it is likely that you will need to try and implement different approaches to overcome the different barriers.
+For example, a strong leadership team, a culture of continuous improvement and motivated staff.
+However, it is likely that you will need different approaches to overcome the different barriers.

 Keep in mind that change can take a long time to achieve and resistance is common in many types of change projects.
-It's important to consider the scale of change realistically and decide if small, incremental changes are more suitable than a quick, full-scale organisational change.
+You should consider the scale of change realistically and decide if small, incremental changes are more suitable than a quick, full-scale organisational change.